jennydsuza9/SpatialRelEx/README.md

 Sieve-Based Spatial Relation Extraction with Expanding Parse Trees.
 Jennifer D'Souza and Vincent Ng.
 In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 758–768.

 *Please note: The experimental setup of SpatialRelEx in Usage #1 is 1-fold cross validation, and hence it's output evaluation may differ from the paper in which the experimental setup was 5-fold cross validation.
 But the methodology for extracting spatial relations is implemented exactly as described in the paper.
-With slight modification to the source code, which enables five-fold cross validation results, it should be able to produce the results in the paper.*
+With slight modification to the source code enabling five-fold cross validation, it should be able to produce the results in the paper.*